The Cavapoo is a mixed breed that combines a Poodle’s intelligence with the loving nature of a Cavalier King Charles Spaniel.

-The Cavalier King Charles Spaniel has always been a dog of aristocracy.
+The Cavalier King Charles Spaniel has always been a dog of the aristocracy.
 These dogs eventually diverged from the original King Charles Spaniel when they began being bred as Cavalier type dogs with flatter skulls and longer faces.
 Although they almost went extinct during World War II, they soon began growing in population again once the war finished.

-Poodle comes from an entirely different background.
+Poodles come from an entirely different background.
 These are intelligent working dogs that were bred to retrieve ducks and other waterfowl (usually in cold temperatures).
 The Poodle eventually became available in two more sizes (Miniature and Toy) and is the only non-sporting dog eligible for AKC Retriever Hunting Tests.

 Cavapoos inherit the loving nature of the Cavalier King Charles Spaniel and the intelligence of the Poodle – this creates a hybrid that is perfect for families raising a dog for the first time.